 Before we get into the meat of the article, let’s recap on what remote monitoring means.
 Simply put, these are remote sensors that can be connected via the internet to a network that talks to you through a digital platform.
 In the tech world, this is known as the Internet of Things (IoT).

 These sensors can measure anything from the power draw of a coffee machine to the level of lighting in a room.
 If you would like to know more about the basics, you can download our guide to IoT.

 1. Assuring food safety

 Nothing is more important than food safety but if your teams are still using the humble thermometer to manually monitor fridge temperatures they’re wasting time worth potentially millions of dollars a year.
-Just do the maths (or don’t – I’m going to tell you anyway).
+Just do the math (or don’t – I’m going to tell you anyway).
 A manual temperature check takes 20 to 30 minutes of a store manager’s time twice daily.
-Multiply this by, say, 850 stores and you’ve quickly racked up labour costs of $2.5m annually.
+Multiply this by, say, 850 stores and you’ve quickly racked up labor costs of $2.5m annually.
 Time that could be spent more profitably serving customers or upselling.

 In contrast, if your fridges are fitted with IoT sensors they’ll not only track fridge temperatures continuously, but also alert you immediately if corrective action is needed.
 This can prevent food perishing, especially when a power or equipment failure occurs out of hours.

 It also provides the assurance that temperature checks and records are being logged at the correct time - rather than relying on an employee’s guestimate once a busy period has passed - with a verifiable audit trail.

 This matters because if temperature checks aren’t performed regularly because staff are simply too busy, stores are putting customers at risk of food poisoning (or worse) and leaving your business vulnerable to compensation claims and reputational damage.